scionproto/scion/doc/DRKeyInfra.md

     DRKeyLvl1Req {
-        isdas       UInt64  # Src ISD-AS of the requested DRKey valTime     UInt32  # Point in time where requested DRKey is valid }
+        isdas       UInt64  # Src ISD-AS of the requested DRKey valTime     UInt32  # Point in time where requested DRKey is valid.
+Used to identify the epoch.
+    }

     DRKeyLvl1Rep {
-        isdas       UInt64  # Src ISD-AS of the DRKey expTime     UInt32  # Expiration time of the DRKey cipher      Data    # Encrypted DRKey
+        isdas       UInt64  # Src ISD-AS of the DRKey epochBegin  UInt32  # Begin of validity period of DRKey epochEnd    UInt32  # End of validity period of DRKey cipher      Data    # Encrypted DRKey
         certVerDst  UInt64  # Version of cert of public key used to encrypt }